simse/chronos/README.md

 - Press save.
 The button should appear at the top of the screen at all times.

 ## Screenshots
-You can find screenshots (right here)[https://imgur.com/a/NJVumLw].
+You can find screenshots [right here](https://imgur.com/a/NJVumLw).
 Please bear in mind, this is dummy early beta.

 ## Bug reporting
 If you found a bug, which wouldn't surprise me, please do send me an email at bug-reports@simse.io.